-- 6.1 The Council uses the Nationally agreed Pay and Grading Scheme which negotiates pay for those employees between SCP 6 and SCP 49.
-The remuneration within this is re-negotiated yearly by the National Employers.
-See 6.6 for details on how the National Living Wage will impact on the nationally agreed pay and grading structure. - 6.2 The Council recognises the role of trade unions in consultation and negotiation of pay at local, regional and national levels.
-The Council supports the National Joint Councils and Joint Negotiating Committees which govern the national agreements concerning pay and conditions of service which are applicable to all of the employee groups referred to in this - 6.3 The Council has chosen to increase the pay and grading for Merthyr Tydfil County Borough Council NJC Green Book employees to SCP 53.
-Appendix A - 6.4 The Senior Manager pay and grading falls into a locally developed salary banding from Band A to Band D. Appendix B Chief Officers and Heads of Service are on, between Band B and Band D are on NJC Green Book terms and conditions. - 6.5 Band A is a spot salary for the Director.
+- 6.1 The Council uses the Nationally agreed Pay and Grading Scheme which negotiates pay for those employees between SCP 5 and 47.
+The remuneration within this is re-negotiated yearly by the National Employers. - 6.2 The Council recognises the role of trade unions in consultation and negotiation of pay at local, regional and national levels.
+The Council supports the National Joint Councils and Joint Negotiating Committees which govern the national agreements concerning pay and conditions of service which are applicable to all of the employee groups referred to in this - 6.3 The Council has chosen to increase the pay and grading for Merthyr Tydfil County Borough Council NJC Green Book employees to SCP 47 Appendix A

+- 6.4 The Senior Manager pay and grading falls into a locally developed salary banding from Band A to Band D. Appendix B Chief Officers and Heads of Service are on, between Band B and Band D are on NJC Green Book terms and conditions. - 6.5 Band A is a spot salary for the Director.
 The Chief Executive salary is a spot salary.
 Appendix B denotes the Directors, on Band A spot salary, and the Chief Executive, on a spot salary.
-Both are Hay evaluated. - 6.6 Appendix C denotes Soulbury for educational psychologists. - 6.7 Introduction of the Living Wage Foundation rates amends the grading structure locally where Grade 1 has moved from SCP 7 & 8 to SCP 13 & 14, Grade 2 has moved from SCP 8 to 14 to SCP 15 to 17 and Grade 3 has had the starting point increased from SCP 15 to SCP 18.
+Both are Hay evaluated. - 6.6 Appendix A denotes NJC Green Book employees. - 6.7 Appendix C denotes Soulbury for educational psychologists.